What Are Irreconcilable Differences Divorce In Singapore?

 Is Lack Of Intimacy Considered An Irreconcilable Difference?

 Yes, lack of intimacy can be considered an irreconcilable difference.
-In a marriage, physical and emotional intimacy is crucial in maintaining a strong bond between partners.
+Physical and emotional intimacy is important in maintaining a strong bond between partners in a marriage

 When this intimacy deteriorates, and neither party is willing nor able to address the issue, it can lead to an irretrievable breakdown of the marriage.
 In such a way, this lack of intimacy becomes a significant reason why couples decide to get divorced.